igrishaev/dos-and-donts/README.md

   }
   ```

 - Classes are not data.
-Prefer plain data structures as lists and maps over
+Prefer plain data structures like lists and maps over
   classes.
 Usually, structures are fast and covers the most of requirements.

 - Try to follow functional approach when develop a program.
 Avoid keeping state